 Hiring someone to trim just one tree can cost up to $1,000, with $250 to $500 being the typical price range for trimming a tree.
 And keep in mind that those prices cover one-time service for just one tree.
 If you’ve got several trees around your house that need to be trimmed or trees must be trimmed several times a year, the bill will go up accordingly.

 There’s no set cost for hiring someone to trim a tree at your home.
 However, there are some factors that can affect the price.
-Here are three of them.
+Here's the complete guide:

 The Better Business Bureau (BBB) suggests getting quotes from three different tree trimmers.
 HomeGuide makes this part easy by instantly connecting you to nearby pros with great reviews.
 This will allow you to compare prices quickly and make an educated decision.